-According to Acumen Research Consulting, the global B2B payment transaction market size is expected to reach around US$ 63,084 Bn by 2026.
+According to Precedent Research, the global B2B payment transaction market size is expected to reach around US$ 70B by 2030.
+In 2020 the market size was valued at US$ 868.02M.
 The industries that process the highest numbers of B2B payments are manufacturing, professional and financial services, insurance, real estate, rental and leasing, covering more than 75% of the market share.

-There are several types of B2B payments, such as cash, paper checks (the winner), wire transfers, ACH payments, credit/debit cards, cryptocurrencies, and online payment platforms such as PayPal.
-At Payhawk we offer virtual credit cards that simplify B2B online transactions and offer several benefits to your company:
+There are several types of B2B payments, such as cash, paper checks, wire transfers, ACH payments, credit/debit cards, cryptocurrencies, online payment platforms such as PayPal or Stripe.
+Also, a big differentiator between the EU and the U.S. is the existence of real-time payments with SEPA Instant and Faster Payments.
+This allows companies to have better funds management, increase innovation, and reduces payment costs.
+At Payhawk we offer company cards that simplify B2B transactions, support your business digitization efforts and offer several benefits to your company:

 Improve cash flows

 As virtual cards are a fast payment method there is more accurate data on your business cashflow.
 Data from one of our key partners, Xero, shows that 28% of Britain’s small business owners say managing cash flow is a key challenge and that the average number of days for an invoice to get paid is 39.

 With virtual card payments, the working capital of your company can be optimized as payments are done instantly.
 This way finance teams and account payable teams, in particular, will not need to hold on to funds for longer than they need.

 Neobanks and fintech companies allow you to manage spending limits in real-time.
 Breaking up your budget and allocating it in different virtual cards instantly is way better than having to deal with multiple payment accounts.